tapis-project/documentation/source/technical/apps.rst

 -------------------------
 Containerized Application
 -------------------------
 An application that has been containerized is one that can be executed using a single container image.
-When the flag *containerized* is set to true then the attribute *containerImage* must be specified.
 Tapis will use the appropriate container runtime command and provide support for making the input and output directories available to the container when running the container image.

 .. note::
-  NOTE: Currently only containerized applications are supported
+  Currently only containerized applications are supported

 ------------------------------
 Directory Semantics and Macros